bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 transition and the end of the transition and make sure you get that right.
 Because when I&apos;ve done this assignment with students in the past that&apos;s frequently where things go wrong, people put transitioned, which kind of makes sense.
-But it&apos;s actually transition yet.
+But it&apos;s actually transition yet.</p>

-Okay, so once this content the transition has ended, so transition and we&apos;re listening for that end of that CSS transition, it&apos;s pretty cool that we can do this in javascript is listen for the end of the transition, a CSS transition.
+<p>Okay, so once this content the transition has ended, so transition and
+we&apos;re listening for that end of that CSS transition, it&apos;s pretty cool that we can do this in javascript is listen for the end of the transition, a CSS transition.
 We&apos;re going to run a function that&apos;s